 Our range of rings is available in 9ct or 18ct yellow, white and rose gold, palladium and Platinum and features an extensive range of Diamond set bands, many of which are available to view at each of our shops.

-We also offer designated dates for wedding ring appointments throughout the year when staff show the fantastic collection of Wedding rings from Brown and Newirth and Charles Green, two of the UK’s leading Wedding ring manufacturers as well as rings from Domino and the Hockley Mint collection.
+We also offer designated dates for wedding ring appointments throughout the year when staff show the fantastic collection of Wedding rings from Brown and Newirth and Charles Green, two of the UK’s leading Wedding ring manufacturers as well as rings from the Hockley Mint collection.